Focus on improvements and Drill Hall will be marketed for redevelopment

 A way forward to improve Sidmouth’s eastern seafront around the Port Royal area has been agreed following 18 months of consultation, communication and engagement with the local community to find out what they would like to see there.

 Town organisations have played a key role in having their say in how the area should be improved and have joined landowners of the site – Sidmouth Town and East Devon District Councils – in discussions about the future uses of Port Royal.

-Last week both councils agreed on their next steps to redevelop the area which has become run down over the last few decades.
+Both councils have now agreed on their next steps to redevelop the area which has become run down over the last few decades.